-Police: Scared horse takes off running down street, crashes
+Police: Scared carriage horse takes off down street, crashes

-NEW YORK (AP) — Police say three people were injured when a New York City carriage horse took off running after getting scared by a screaming pedestrian with an umbrella.
+NEW YORK (AP) — Police say a New York City carriage horse took off running after being scared by a screaming pedestrian with an umbrella, leaving three passengers injured and damaging some cars.

-Officials say the horse was near Central Park Sunday afternoon when it was scared by the pedestrian, who was rapidly opening and closing an umbrella while screaming.
+Officials say the horse was near Central Park on Sunday afternoon when it was scared by the pedestrian, who was rapidly opening and closing an umbrella while screaming.

 The horse ran down Sixth Avenue, hitting two cars before the carriage driver was able to calm the animal down.